Why Choose Toronto?

 - Toronto General Hospital (TGH): specializing in cardiovascular sciences, transplantation, and advanced medicine and surgery

 - Toronto Western Hospital (TWH): the home of world-class programs in neural and sensory sciences, musculoskeletal health and arthritis, and community and population health

 - Toronto Rehabilitation Institute (TRI): integrating innovative patient care, ground breaking research and diverse education to build healthier communities and advance the role of rehabilitation in the health system.

-Research across UHN’s six research institutes spans the full spectrum of diseases and disciplines, including cancer, cardiovascular sciences, transplantation, neural and sensory sciences, musculoskeletal health, rehabilitation sciences, and community and population health.
+Research across UHN’s seven research institutes spans the full spectrum of diseases and disciplines, including cancer, cardiovascular sciences, transplantation, neural and sensory sciences, musculoskeletal health, rehabilitation sciences, and community and population health.
 UHN also spans the spectrum from basic research through translational and clinical research.
-UHN’s five research institutes are:
+UHN’s seven research institutes are:

 Krembil Research Institute